 Silent Hill 2 offers up these tropes; they're waiting for you:

-Amnesiac Dissonance: One of the characters eventually discovers something about themselves that they tried to mask.
-Who was it?: James was involved in hastening Mary's death, causing him to have his memory of the fact repressed
+Amnesiac Dissonance: One of the characters eventually discovers something about themselves that they tried to deny.
+Which one?
+James.
+He suffocated Mary before her illness could kill her and repressed his memory of doing so.

 Another Side, Another Story: The "Born from a Wish" sub-scenario in the collector's edition, where you play as Maria just before she meets James out by Toluca Lake.